What Do Roofer Helper Do?

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 Speaking: Talking to others to convey information effectively.

 Related Job Titles

 - Terra Cotta Roofer Helper

 - Residential Roofer Helper

-In 2016, there was an estimated number of 10,200 jobs in the United States for Roofer Helper.
+There were about 10,200 jobs for Roofer Helper in 2016 (in the United States).
 New jobs are being produced at a rate of 12.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Roofer Helper by 2026.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+There will be an estimated 1,600 positions for Roofer Helper per year.